Srushti104/Big-data-systems/Lab/Lab10/Readme.md

-# Lab 10
+# Lab 10 - FastAPI

-## FastAPI
 ### What is FastAPI?

 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+It is a relatively new web framework for Python, taking inspiration from its predecessors, perfecting them and fixing many of their flaws.

 ## Setup
 ```pip3 install fastapi```